Last updated on April 16, 2020 at 20:36

 Diagnosis of pheochromocytoma is based on the presence of high levels of catecholamines and catecholamine breakdown products like VMA and HVA in a 24-hour urine sample.

 Peripheral neuroblastic tumors like neuroblastoma, ganglioneuroblastoma and ganglioneuroma are tumors that develop from neural crest cells that would develop into the sympathetic nervous system.
 These tumors are most frequently found in infants and young children.
-These tumors can occur anywhere in the sympathetic nervous system.
+These tumors can occur anywhere in the sympathetic nervous system, but the majority arises from the adrenal medulla.

 44. Pathology of the parathyroid glands (hyperplasia, adenoma, causes of hypoparathyreoidism).
 Multiple endocrine neoplasms